zacanger/niddesa/book/00-introduction.md

 and took these translations and wrangled them into the first edition.
 As the work progressed I referenced Pāli Romanizations more and more, with the help of some dictionaries.
-For the second edition I re-translated from the Chinese and two Thai translations.
+For the second edition I re-translated from the Chinese and fixed and expanded many passages.

-**Important note**: To be very clear, I do not know Pāli _at all_, nor do I know Sinhala or Thai, and I know a few words in Mandarin.
+**Important note**: To be very clear, I do not know Pāli _at all_, nor do I know Sinhala, and I know a few words in Mandarin.
 At least 70% of this translation was done by computers.
 The bulk of my work has been rectifying these various machine translations with the help of dictionaries.

 This translation prefers Pāli over Sanskrit terms (dhamma vs. dharma, kamma vs. karma, etc.).
 If you're used to the Sanskrit terms — to paraphrase Engels,